codecollab-io/sharedb-monaco/README.md

 `close()`: Closes the ShareDB and WebSocket connections between the server and this ShareDBMonaco instance.
 Also detaches any listeners on the editor.

+#### Usage with Next.JS
+Any component that uses this module needs to be dynamically loaded with `{ ssr: false }` set.
+This is due to an issue with the monaco editor requiring access to the `navigator` object that doesn't exist when the module is loaded on the server.

 ## License
 [MIT](https://github.com/codecollab-io/sharedb-monaco/blob/master/LICENSE)